MicrosoftDocs/visualstudio-docs/docs/data-tools/insert-new-records-into-a-database.md

 ## Prerequisites

 - To work with TableAdapter methods, you need to have an available instance.
+For more information, See [Configure new TableAdapters in .NET Framework applications](/visualstudio/data-tools/create-and-configure-tableadapters).

 - **.NET security**: You must have access to the database you're trying to connect to, and permission to perform inserts into the desired table.